 Plateau provides professional and technical guidance to navigate situations involving endangered species, particularly for the Golden-cheeked Warbler.
 Plateau employs experienced field staff, including a properly 10(a)-permitted biologist (specific to the Golden-cheeked Warbler) that is versed in many aspects of the Endangered Species Act.
 We offer an assortment of services, including:

 We have excellent working relationships with local, state, and federal agencies, and strive to educate and assist private landowners in proper management and conservation.

 Imported Red Fire Ants, an invasive species from South America, first arrived in the U.S. in the 1930s and have been wreaking havoc ever since.
-In addition to being a nuisance to humans, these pesky critters also compete for the same food sources as desirable species such as deer, quail, and other ground-nesting birds.
-Plateau’s Imported Red Fire Ant Treatment and Control uses GPS technology and aerial imagery to accurately pinpoint their locations and eliminates them with an effective, compliance-ready dual action insecticide treatment.
+In addition to being a nuisance to humans, these pesky critters compete with birds for food sources and prey on young wildlife.
+Plateau’s Imported Red Fire Ant Treatment and Control uses GPS technology and aerial imagery to accurately locate treatment areas and eliminate fire ants with an effective, compliance-ready dual action insecticide treatment.